techqueria/website/content/english/donate/donate-space.md

   - /support-us/donate-space/
 ---

-Techqueria events are usually held at different tech companies across the US.
+Techqueria events are usually held at different tech companies across our different chapters.

 Donating space for Techqueria events provides a great opportunity for our members to get a peek of your company environment while also supporting the growth and advancement of our members.